Monday, May 27, 2024

 or even masculinity?

-Or do they still
+Or do they risk dissolving

 until there’s a chance